ardalis/ardalis-com-gatsby/src/pages/blog/when-is-it-ok-to-use-a-datareader.md

 ---
 templateKey: blog-post
-title: When is it OK to use a DataReader
+title: When is it OK to use a DataReader?
 path: blog-post
 date: 2003-04-07T00:10:00.000Z
 description: There is a good article on the actual performance characteristics